156 Get File Details

 Troubleshooting

-C4R Path Name format doesn't work in API code Ensure curly braces {} are included around both GUIDs, there are no hidden characters from copy/paste, and the format exactly matches CLD://{ProjectGUID}FolderPath/{FileGUID}FileName.rvt.
+C4R Path Name format does not open the file in API code Verify: curly braces {} are present around both GUIDs; the folder path segment uses forward slashes; no hidden characters were introduced during copy/paste; and the format exactly matches CLD://{ProjectGUID}FolderPath/{FileGUID}FileName.rvt.
+Note that the path is case-sensitive.